 According to the 2006 IPCC Guidelines, greenhouse gas emissions from road transport should be attributed to the country where the fuel is sold.
 Total fuel consumption by road transport therefore should reflect the amount of fuel sold within the country's territory.
 To comply with this, activity data for greenhouse gas emissions from road transport are derived from the Energy Balance.
-This includes fuel sales of gasoline, diesel, Liquefied Petroleum Gas (LPG), natural gas (CNG) and biofuels, as is shown in Table 2.1.
-Fuel sales data for gasoline from the Energy Balance are adjusted for the use of gasoline in recreational craft, which is not reported separately in the Energy Balance but instead is included in road transport (see also paragraph 2.2.4).
+This includes fuel sales of gasoline, diesel, Liquefied Petroleum Gas (LPG), natural gas (CNG) and biofuels, as shown in Table 2.1.
+Fuel sales data for gasoline from the Energy Balance are adjusted for the use of gasoline in recreational craft, which is not reported separately in the Energy Balance but instead is included in road transport.

 Fuel sales data in the Energy Balance are not divided according to vehicle categories.
-For emission reporting, total sales per fuel type are disaggregated to the various road transport subcategories in accordance with their share in total fuel consumption in the Netherlands, as calculated bottom-up using vehicle kilometres travelled per vehicle type and the specific fuel consumption per vehicle kilometre.
-This bottom-up calculation of fuel consumption by road transport in the Netherlands is described in more detail in Section 3.3 and 3.4.
+For emission reporting, total sales per fuel type are disaggregated to the various road transport subcategories in accordance with their share in total fuel consumption in the Netherlands, as calculated using vehicle kilometres travelled per vehicle type and the specific fuel consumption per vehicle kilometre.
+This bottom-up calculation of fuel consumption by road transport is described in Section 3.3 and 3.4.
 The resulting fuel consumption figures differ from fuel sales data due to varying reasons: